michaelm4320/portfolio-website/README.md

 ### Overview

-A personal portfolio website showcasing different sections about myself, my technical skills, projects, and a contact form.
+A personal portfolio website showcasing different sections about myself, my experience, projects, and a contact form.
 Built using modern web technologies to create a professional and responsive single-page application.

 ### Sections